 Faculty Center for Teaching and Learning

-Dr. Russell Carpenter, Executive Director
+Dr. Russell Carpenter, Assistant Provost

 As a unit of the Noel Studio for Academic Creativity, the Faculty Center for Teaching & Learning (FCT&L) cultivates and supports a collaborative environment for faculty-led innovation in teaching and learning to foster student engagement and success at Eastern Kentucky University.
 The FCT&L inspires and encourages faculty to be leaders in innovative teaching and learning by promoting five values: Exploration of new and emerging teaching approaches; Systematic reflection in the process of designing highly engaging teaching and learning experiences; Interdisciplinary collaboration across departments, colleges, and units; Transparency in teaching and learning; and Cultivation of communities among faculty learners and leaders.

 Dr. Jonathan Gore, Coordinator

 Undergraduate Research and Creative Endeavors is a collaborative program through the Office of Graduate Education and Research and the Noel Studio.
 URCE coordinates and promotes undergraduate research and creative endeavors at EKU, managing such events as Posters-at-the-Capitol and the University Presentation Showcase.
 In addition, URCE assists faculty in mentoring student research projects, encouraging collaborations, publicizing the ongoing undergraduate research activities of the academic departments, developing grant proposals, and representing EKU at regional and national undergraduate research conferences.
 URCE also facilitates the publication of an online journal for undergraduate research, The Kentucky Journal of Undergraduate Scholarship.